 Luxury vinyl plank (LVP) is a flexible, water-resistant composite flooring that uses 3D printing technology to replicate the appearance of hardwood floors.

 Luxury vinyl tile (LVT) replicates the look and physical texture of stone.
 The differences between WPC and SPC rigid core flooring and LVP flooring include that LVP:

-Laminate and LVP are generally comparable in appearance, as they both offer dimensional embossing to mimic the textures of natural wood.
-Laminate flooring is designed to click together and float, making it ideal for quick, glueless installation, and LVP flooring requires adhesive.
-While LVP may not be completely waterproof, it is more water-resistant than laminate flooring, making it a longer-lasting option against moisture and spills.
+Laminate and LVP are generally comparable in appearance, as they both offer dimensional embossing to mimic various textures of natural wood.
+Laminate flooring is designed to click together and float, making it ideal for quick, glueless installation.
+LVP flooring requires adhesive.
+While LVP may not be completely waterproof, it’s more water-resistant than laminate flooring, making it a longer-lasting option against moisture and spills.

 Advances in synthetic home finishes are getting better all the time, and flooring is undoubtedly proving its value.
 According to a floor industry review by Floor Covering News, installation of resilient flooring like vinyl and laminate has increased more than 185% since 2010, holding more than 22% of the total flooring market in volume thanks to advances in luxury products like LVP.

 When it comes to differentiating vinyl plank versus laminate flooring, their looks and installation methods are similar.
 The critical difference is found in their cores.
 Laminate is made from wood byproducts, making it susceptible to water, while vinyl is made from 100% synthetic material, resulting in moisture-safe planks.

 When deciding what type of flooring is better between laminate and vinyl, there are many factors to consider.
 These 13 differences can help answer your question of whether to choose vinyl flooring or laminate.

 Vinyl and laminate offer similar looks in photo printing and texture, so you really can’t go wrong with either option.